getify/You-Dont-Know-JS/preface.md

 ## Summary

 JavaScript is awesome.
 It's easy to learn partially, and much harder to learn completely (or even *sufficiently*).
 When developers encounter confusion, they usually blame the language instead of their lack of understanding.
-These books aim to fix that, inspiring a strong appreciation for the language you can now, and *should*, deeply *know*.
+These books aim to fix that, inspiring a strong appreciation for the language you *can* know, and *should*, deeply *know*.

 Note: Many of the examples in this book assume modern (and future-reaching) JavaScript engine environments, such as ES6.
 Some code may not work as described if run in older (pre-ES6) engines.